Seo-4d696b75/holiday-jp-dayjs/README.md

 ### Timezone Affected

 The original implementation of [@holiday-jp/holiday_jp](https://www.npmjs.com/package/@holiday-jp/holiday_j) is affected by timezone.
-When run on an environment with timezone except "Asia/Tokyo", output may be ambiguous 😵
+When run on an environment in timezone except "Asia/Tokyo", output may be ambiguous 😵

 The following simple code runs as expected in "Asia/Tokyo".
 But in other timezone, for example "UTC", the result is `false` because its local date-time is "2021-12-31T15:00:00+0000".
-What we want to know is whether the given datetime is holiday is Japan, NOT in UTC 🤣
+What we want to know is whether the given datetime is holiday is Japan, not in UTC 🤣

 ```js
 import { isHoliday } from "@holiday-jp/holiday_jp"